Current testing methodology is v1.2

-This Beyerdynamic DT 1990 Pro review shows that the 1990 are still owning it in 2020
+This Beyerdynamic DT 1990 Pro review shows that the 1990 are still owning it.

 Beyerdynamic first sent these DT 1990 Pro to me to review a few years ago when they were due for release.
 For some reason, I was distracted with other things happening at the time and it took me some time to get to really listening to them.
 Silly me.